Team-BANERUS/poketwo-Autocatcher/README.md

 # How to get it
 1. Join Our discord server /  Start a discussion in the repo.
-2. star this repo and Paypal me.
+2. star this repo and Paypal/Google pay me.
 3. If you want me to setup, feel free to send me a DM.

 # Discord Server